-In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standard Update (ASU) No. 2016-02, Leases, that creates a singular reporting model for leases.
-This standard will be effective for periods beginning after December 15, 2019.
-In August 2016, the FASB issued ASU No. 2016-14, Presentation of Financial Statements of Not-for-Profit Entities and ASU No. 2016-15, Classification of Certain Cash Receipts and Cash Payments, that provides updated guidance on the reporting model for not-for-profits and the statement of cash flows.
-These standards are effective for periods beginning after December 15, 2017 and December 15, 2018, respectively.
-Management is evaluating the effects of these pronouncements on the financial statements, and will implement these pronouncements by their effective dates.
-Management does not believe the adoption of these pronouncements will have a material effect on the financial statements.
+In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-02, Leases that creates a singular reporting model for leases.
+This standard will require the entity to record changes to its statement of financial position to reflect balances for current leases that are not shown in the statement of financial position.
+In July 2018, the FASB issued ASU No. 2018-10, Codification Improvements to Topic 842, Leases and Leases (Topic 842): Targeted Improvements, which provide further clarity and transition options for adoption of FASB ASU N. 2016-02.
+These standards will be effective for periods beginning after December 15, 2019.

+In August 2016, the FASB issued ASU No. 2016-14, Presentation of Financial Statements of Not-for-Profit Entities and ASU No. 2016-15, Classification of Certain Cash Receipts and Cash Payments.
+ASU No 2016-14 provides updated guidance on the reporting model for not-for-profits and is effective for periods beginning after December 15, 2018.
+ASU No. 2016-15 provides guidance on the statement of cash flows and is effective for periods beginning after December 15, 2017.